mp5maker/react-rental/README.md

 * date-fns
 * lodash
-* react-datepicker (Safari do not suppor type="date" for input field)
+* react-datepicker (Safari do not support type="date" for input field)
 * sweetalert2

 > Formatting